Corporate Governance Statement

-The Singapore Tourism Board ("the Board") has in place a whistleblowing framework, through which the following parties may report concerns without fear of reprisal, concerns that have significant impact on the Board and its operations, locally and overseas.
+The Singapore Tourism Board ("the Board") has put in place a whistleblowing framework, through which anyone may report, without fear of reprisal, concerns that have significant impact on the Board and its operations, locally and overseas.

-- Enable and permit the Board to address and take appropriate action including, but not limited to, disciplining or terminating the employment and/or services of those responsible.
-For cases beyond the Board's jurisdiction, the Board reserves the right to refer these to the appropriate external regulatory authorities.
+a.
+Enable and permit the Board to address and take appropriate action as recommended, which could include, but not limited to, disciplining or terminating the employment and/or services of those responsible for the wrongdoing.
+For cases beyond the Board's jurisdiction, the Board reserves the right to refer them to the appropriate external regulatory authorities.

-- Are intended to assure the reporting party that if they raise concerns in good faith, and they reasonably believe these to be true, they will be protected from any possible reprisals.
+b.
+Assure the reporting parties that if they raise concerns in good faith, and they reasonably believe these to be true, they will be protected from any possible reprisals.
 Conversely, persons who do not make reports in good faith, and whose reports are vexatious or malicious, may be subject to disciplinary actions or have the matter referred to the law enforcement agencies.

-As it is important for the Board to have the necessary critical information to effectively evaluate and investigate a concern, the following information would be required:
+As it is important for the Board to have the necessary critical information to effectively evaluate and investigate a concern, the whistle-blower is encouraged to provide the following information:

-- Name and contact details of the whistleblower as this facilitates appropriate follow-up, investigations and also minimises the risk of vexatious / malicious reporting;
+a.
+Name and contact details of the whistle-blower to facilitate appropriate follow-up, update of investigation outcome and also to mitigate the risk of vexatious / malicious reporting;

-- Name of the party whom the whistleblower is reporting against;
+b.
+Name of the party whom the whistle-blower is reporting against;

-- Nature of the concern, including parties involved, dates or period of time and any material evidence; and
+c.
+Nature of the concern, including parties involved, dates or period of time and any material evidence;

-- Other additional details that would be appropriate to substantiate the concern.
+e.
+Other additional details or witnesses that would be appropriate to substantiate the concern; and

-- Acknowledge receipt of the concern from the whistle-blower within three working days; and
+a.
+Acknowledge receipt of the concern from the whistle-blower within three working days; and

 If, at the conclusion of an inquiry, the Board determines that the concerns are substantiated and a wrongdoing has occurred, remedial action in commensuration with the severity of the wrongdoing will be taken.